 # ...

-We need to re-render the previously-focused frame frame so that it stops drawing the focus outline.
+We need to re-render the previously focused iframe so that it stops drawing the focus outline.

 Another interaction is pressing Tab